-In this instance the student will be removed from the lesson by a member of the Senior Leadership Team and placed in the school's seclusion room for the remainder of the day, or the following day if the issue occurs during period 5.
-Parents will be contacted by the SLT duty staff and a mediation meeting must take place as soon as possible between the student, class teacher and Head of Department to restate expectations and move forward.
+In this instance the student will be removed from the lesson by a member of the Senior Leadership Team or Reflect Team and placed in the school's reflect room for a period of 5 lessons, a break and a lunch.
+Parents and carers will be emailed by the Reflect Team and the member of staff who issued the red card will contact home at the first opportunity.

-Students who receive two or more '3's or '4's in a day will automatically be red-carded and spend the remainder of the day in seclusion.
-If a student receives a second grade 3 or 4 during period 5, the following day will be spent in seclusion.
+Students who receive two or more '3's or '4's in a day will automatically be red-carded and spend a period of 5 lessons, a break and a lunch in Reflect.

-Should a student's behaviour fall below expectations in one particular subject area, as indicated by Lesson Monitor' the Curriculum Leader may use a Curriculum Leader report

-(Green report) with subject specific targets to help support the improvement of behaviour choices.
+Should a student's behaviour fall below expectations in one particular subject area, as indicated by Lesson Monitor' the Curriculum Leader may use a Curriculum Leader report (Green report) with subject specific targets to help support the improvement of behaviour choices.